ICIQ/iciq.github.io/_posts/2014-12-09-teaching_kids_to_program.md

 Of course, we didn't jump into decorators and class inheritance.
 There should be fast, fun feedback, especially at the start when the learning curve is steepest.
 My daughter got a huge kick out of learning she could make the computer talk (using the system command "say" on a Mac).
 This was easily incorporated as part of programming some simple games (like guessing a number or hangman).
 Those games naturally introduce simple ideas like loops and if-statements.
 The goal is always to create something fun or useful; the programming ideas are only incidental.
 In my opinion, programming should work that way at all ages and all levels.

+Some of the things she has programmed so far include:

+- A "guess the number" game (that tells you to guess higher/lower at each iteration)
+- A game that asks simple math questions
+- Hangman (this one was surprisingly easy compared to what I expected, though she didn't implement any graphics)
+- A very simple adventure game (that lets you move around an imaginary world)
+- A "countdown to Christmas" that announces the number of hours and days left before Christmas.
+I helped her use chrontab to make it run every hour.

 # Maintaining interest

 My oldest daughter is 9 now, and while I haven't taught her as much programming as I'd like, she continues to be interested in and excited about it.
 Let me mention a couple of things that I think have helped maintain that excitement: